Rotatable Antenna-Empowered Wireless Networks: A Tutorial: Extensions and Future Directions

-However, the same spatial adaptability may also pose new security risks if adversarial nodes are equipped with RA capabilities.
-For example, an RA-enabled eavesdropper can dynamically align its antenna boresight toward the legitimate transmitter to enhance its interception capability, while an RA-assisted jammer can directionally inject interference into critical links with higher efficiency and lower detectability.
-Such orientation-aware attacks may significantly degrade the secrecy performance of conventional systems and challenge existing countermeasures.
-To address these emerging threats, advanced RA-aided PLS strategies should incorporate the joint design of antenna orientation, transmission, and interference management.
-For instance, an RA-equipped BS can proactively steer artificial noise (AN), jamming signals, or deceptive waveforms toward suspicious spatial regions to suppress potential eavesdropping attempts, while preserving reliable transmission toward legitimate users.
-In addition, adaptive boresight control combined with secure beamforming can rapidly form spatial nulls toward adversarial directions or reconfigure transmission paths upon threat detection.
-Overall, RA-aided PLS extends secrecy enhancement from signal-domain processing to spatial-domain reconfiguration.
+{However, the same spatial adaptability may also introduce new security risks if adversarial nodes are equipped with RA capabilities.
+An RA-enabled eavesdropper can dynamically align its boresight toward the legitimate transmitter to enhance interception capability, while an RA-assisted jammer can directionally inject interference into critical links with higher efficiency and lower detectability.
+Such orientation-aware attacks may significantly degrade secrecy performance and challenge existing countermeasures.
+To address these emerging threats, advanced RA-aided PLS strategies should incorporate the joint design of antenna orientation, transmission, and interference management~\cite{Yang2026Rotatable}.
+For instance, an RA-equipped BS can proactively steer artificial noise, jamming signals, or deceptive waveforms toward suspicious spatial regions, thereby suppressing potential eavesdropping attempts while preserving reliable transmission toward legitimate users.
+In addition, adaptive boresight control combined with secure beamforming can rapidly form spatial nulls toward adversarial directions or reconfigure transmission paths upon threat detection.} Overall, RA-aided PLS extends secrecy enhancement from signal-domain processing to spatial-domain reconfiguration.
 With proper control and regulation, RA technology offers a promising and reconfigurable hardware-level solution for next-generation secure wireless systems.